For what underlying structural reasons did migration research have such a success these last decades?

 Virtual Conference The Moral Economies of Knowledge Production on Migration, 2-4 December 2020 at IMIS, Osnabrück University.
 For information regarding program and registration procedure see the conference's website.
 Here, you find the initial CfP.

 Future workshops and conferences:

-Conference on "De-centring migration in migration studies", planned for 2022.
-More information will follow soon.
+Conference on "De-centring migration in migration studies", planned for 2023.
+More information can be found below.

 Panels and workshops at IMISCOE’s Annual Conferences: